 What Other Repiping Options Are There?

 Though our copper repipe installations are extremely popular with local homeowners, we offer a full range of quality materials and products.
-We also handle PEX repiping jobs in San Bernardino.
+We also handle PEX repiping jobs in Southern California.
 PEX is a newer, highly reliable material that meets all regulatory requirements for the state of California.
 PEX is a tremendously versatile form of plumbing that can be used in virtually any piping situation.
 Examples include outdoor irrigation, under-floor heating, commercial sprinkler systems, and much more!
 PEX resists pinhole leaks, doesn’t kink or split, and holds up to sub-zero temperatures without weakening in any way.

 Whether you choose to use copper or PEX for your repiping, Full Spectrum Plumbing can complete the job rapidly.
 We’ve concentrated exclusively on repiping work for more than two decades now.
 This great body of experience is the critical advantage that allows us to work more quickly and affordably than our competitors.
 In an ordinary San Bernadino home, a full repipe generally takes between two and four working days.
 This space includes full water line installation and all necessary repairs to your walls.
 Our master patchers do a superb job of repairing your wall finishes with an eye for detail and a talent for matching the existing surface precisely.
 We take great pains throughout the repiping process to protect your furnishings, floors, and finishes so that there is no accidental damage or disruption once our work is complete.
 We consider it part of our job to leave every job site in better condition than we find it, and complete customer satisfaction is always a priority.